samtashukla/mlToolbox/README.md

 # PyBehavToolbox
-Python functions for behavioral analyses
+Python functions for manipulating pandas dataframes, useful for behavioral analyses and general data exploration.